ngram-lab/al-folio/_pages/seminar.md

 The research talk schedule will be posted when it is available.
 There will be around five talks, typically taking place at or around noon on various weekdays, especially in February and March.
+Location is typically in CSL.
+See the [CICS Events](https://www.cics.umass.edu/events) page, and announcements on seminars@cs mailing list, for details.
+Logistical details there supersede this page.

-- Thurs 2/12, 12pm-1pm, CSL E120: Talk
+- Thurs 2/12, 12pm-1pm: Talk
 - Week of 2/16: no talk
-- Thurs 2/26: Talk
+- Thurs 2/26, 12pm-1pm: Talk
 - Week of 2/23: talk TBA
 - Week of 3/2: talk TBA
 - Week of 3/9: talk TBA